Mateusz-Kozlowski/Snake-Game/README.md

 If you want to pause or unpause (in both PLAY and FAKE AI modules) you have to press Esc keyboard key.

-After changing settings remember to press APPLY button.
-If you don't want to save changes simply back to the menu without pressing APPLY button.
+After changing settings remember to press an APPLY button.
+If you don't want to save changes, simply quit the settings state without pressing the APPLY button.

 ![start](Screenshots//start.png)
 ![game](Screenshots//game.png)